Exploring HOD-dependent systematics for the DESI 2024 Full-Shape galaxy clustering analysis: Method

-Therefore, we propose to take a different approach: we quantify the effects of the systematic errors in terms of an additional effective uncertainty at the level of the power spectrum data vector, as explained in \cref{sec:systematic} below.
-This is expressed in the form of an additional covariance matrix contribution, $\tens{C}_{\rm sys}$, where the subscript here reflects that the source of this contribution is systematic. $\tens{C}_{\rm sys}$ is to be added (together with any other similar contributions from other sources) to the covariance matrix $\tens{C}_{\rm stat}$ representing the statistical measurement uncertainties in the power spectrum when performing a fit to the data, in order to capture the effect of systematic uncertainty in broadening posteriors in any parameter.
-Such an approach will then be generally applicable irrespective of which model parameters are held fixed or varied, or which additional datasets are included in the fits.
+Therefore, we propose to take a different approach: we quantify the effects of the systematic errors in terms of an additional \emph{effective} uncertainty at the level of the power spectrum data vector, as explained in \cref{sec:systematic} below.
+This is expressed in the form of an additional covariance matrix contribution, $\tens{C}_{\rm sys}$, where the subscript here reflects that the source of this contribution is systematic. $\tens{C}_{\rm sys}$ is to be added (together with any other similar contributions from other sources) to the covariance matrix $\tens{C}_{\rm stat}$ representing the statistical measurement uncertainties in the power spectrum when performing a fit to the data.
+This additional contribution to the covariance is not a true reflection of the level of uncertainty in capturing variations in the galaxy-halo connection, but rather an effective contribution that correctly propagates the true uncertainty to the marginalised parameter posteriors.
+Such an approach is then generally applicable irrespective of which model parameters are held fixed or varied, or which additional datasets are included in the fits.